cambridge-ceu/csd3/applications/peer.md

 R --no-save < r_demo.R
 ```

 This is somewhat heavy going, ideally for other R packages to be installed.

-Paradoxically, this is less appropriate for Python as packages such as `matplotlib` has to be installed to run `python_demo.py`.
+Iit turns out `peertool` (<https://conda.anaconda.org/bioconda/linux-64/peer-1.3-hdbdd923_0.tar.bz2> according to `conda-meta/peer-1.3-hdbdd923_0.json`) instead of a Python package is installed.

+We also have the following information,

+> peer               bioconda/linux-64::peer-1.3-hdbdd923_0

+and `peertool --version` also gives,

+> peertool  version: 1.0

 ## OUTRIDER